 Courses must be hosted by client organisations, with access to any indoor space, including toilets, managed in line with Health and Safety Executive guidelines.

 For our tutors and instructors, we have developed a Covid-19 risk assessment, including guidance to be followed on physical distancing, hygiene, relevant PPE and reporting mechanisms.

 All instructors involved in the delivery of Bikeability Scotland and Play on Pedals cycle training should also follow local authority operating procedures.

-Recognising that current circumstances are making the planning and delivery of Bikeability Scotland more challenging, this free webinar offers the chance to hear from experienced instructors and local authority coordinators who have delivered over the summer and during the first few weeks of the new session.
+Recognising that current circumstances are making the planning and delivery of Bikeability Scotland more challenging, this free webinar offers the chance to hear from experienced instructors and local authority coordinators who delivered sessions in 2020.

 If you have any questions related to delivering cycle training, please email email@example.com.